marco-wilhelm/marco-wilhelm.github.io/index.md

    30th International Conference of the Florida Artificial Intelligence Research Society (FLAIRS 2017).
    _Marco Island, Florida, USA (May 23, 2017)_
-0. **A Semantics for Conditionals with Default Negation** Journal Club of Working Group Information Engineering, TU Dortmund.
+0. **A Semantics for Conditionals with Default Negation** Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (May 3, 2017)_
-0. **Typed Model Counting and its Application to Probabilistic Conditional Reasoning at Maximum Entropy** Joint Doctoral Colloquium of Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
+0. **Typed Model Counting and its Application to Probabilistic Conditional Reasoning at Maximum Entropy** Joint Doctoral Colloquium of the Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
    _Hagen, Germany (December 21, 2016)_
 0. **Typed Model Counting and its Application to Probabilistic Conditional Reasoning at Maximum Entropy** 8th Workshop on Hybrid Reasoning of DFG Research Unit 1513.
    _Dresden, Germany (November 29, 2016)_
-0. **Typed Model Counting and its Application to Probabilistic Conditional Reasoning at Maximum Entropy** Journal Club of Working Group Information Engineering, TU Dortmund.
+0. **Typed Model Counting and its Application to Probabilistic Conditional Reasoning at Maximum Entropy** Journal Club of the Working Group Information Engineering, TU Dortmund.
    _Dortmund, Germany (August 24, 2016)_
 0. **CondStructor - An Algorithm for Classifying Possible Worlds With a View to Probabilistic Reasoning at Maximum Entropy** 7th Workshop on Hybrid Reasoning of DFG Research Unit 1513.
    _Freiburg im Breisgau, Germany (June 6, 2016)_
 0. **Probabilistic Inferences under Maximum Entropy for Description Logics.
 Building Equivalence Classes of Possible Worlds With Respect to Conditional Knowledge**
-   Joint Doctoral Colloquium of Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
+   Joint Doctoral Colloquium of the Working Groups Wissensbasierte Systeme, FernUniversität Hagen, and Information Engineering, TU Dortmund.
    _Hagen, Germany (December 16, 2015)_
 0. **Probabilistic Knowledge Representation Using Gröbner Basis Theory** 13th International Symposium on Artificial Intelligence and Mathematics (ISAIM 2014).